dc0d/cx/README.md

 chain := Plumb(c1, c2, c3)
 chain.ServeHTTP(w, r)
 ```
 For samples on how to use this package see tests - for example creating groups and reuse common middlewares.
+Also functions with signatures of either `func(http.ResponseWriter, *http.Request)` or `func(http.ResponseWriter, *http.Request, http.Handler)` can be used as an action or middleware using the `Adapt` function.